A good resume writer is hard to find.

 And, they should be able to prep and coach you on how to interview well.

-Because these resume writers are not actively applying and interviewing for jobs themselves, they have zero first-hand knowledge of the kind of crazy interviews people are being put through for a job offer.
+Because these resume writers are not actively applying and interviewing for jobs themselves, they have zero first-hand knowledge of the kind of crazy interviews people are being put through to get a job.

 Invest in a good resume writer

-A good resume writer or writing service should help you with each one of these steps in the process.
+A good resume writer or writing service should help you with each step in the process.

-Your resume and cover letter are the most important documents to get right, so don’t put them in the hands of resume writers who don’t put their own documents in the applicant pool.
+Please don’t put your documents in the hands of resume writers who don’t put their own resume and cover letter in the applicant pool.

 So much has changed in recruiting, in the quality and quantity of candidates, and in the interview process itself, that no one who’s been out of the game for more than 5 years is equipped to give you the best advice.